UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/temp.md

 The initial idea came from a lunch with Marlene McDaniel, who is the CEO of Women.com.
 I’ve known Marlene since I first moved to California.
-She was working for a company that was doing commercial conferences, some of the really big trade conferences, and she said, “Anita, you’ve got this group of all these women on Systers.
+She was working for a company that was doing commercial conferences, some of the really big trade conferences, and she said, “](@gmcasjsahjq @gmcasjsahjq)Anita, you’ve got this group of all these women on Systers.
 You should start a conference and make some money.”
 The whole idea of making money off all these women didn't appeal to me, but the idea of a conference was pretty